sequelize/sequelize/docs/docs/schema.md

 Sequelize has a [sister library](https://github.com/sequelize/umzug) for handling execution and logging of migration tasks.
 Sequelize provides a list of ways to programmatically create or change a table schema.

+To read more about below functions go to [Migrations section of docs.](migrations)

 ### createTable

 ### addColumn